nuodb/nuodb-cp-docs/content/docs/reference/samples/cp.nuodb.com_identityprovider.md

   provisionUser:
     # Resolver for the user name.
     name:
+      # If specified, the value to use.
+      value: string
     # Resolver for the organization the user belongs to.
     organization:
+      # If specified, the value to use.
+      value: string
 ```

 ## Extended example